richhauck/art140/README.md

-# Art 114: Interactive Media and Design Class Site
+# Art 140: Web Design Class Site

-This is the class syllabus site and resources for Art 114 at Harrisburg Area Community College.
+This is the class syllabus site and resources for Art 140 at Harrisburg Area Community College.

 ## Installation

 ```
 npm install
 ```